UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVA-CreatingAccessions.md

 ### Minimum Fields for Good Practice

-ArchivesSpace only requires the ‘Identifier’ and ‘Accession Date’ fields, but also fill out the ‘Title’, ‘Provenance’, ‘Acquisition Type’, and ‘Resource Type’ fields; plus the fields pertaining to restrictions if they apply.
+ArchivesSpace only requires the ‘Identifier’ field, but also fill out the ‘Title’, ‘Accession Date’, ‘Provenance’, ‘Acquisition Type’, and ‘Resource Type’ fields; plus the fields pertaining to restrictions if they apply.

 1. **Basic Info > Title**
    1. Give the title of the accession, usually in the form of ‘Creator Name’ + ‘Resource Type’ (see instructions at link for ‘Resource Type’ options).